taylorperkins/bangazon-llc/crash-course/FND_04_FUNCTIONS.md

 # Functions
+In python, creating functions is very simple.
+The biggest thing to consider is indentation.

-Just like JavaScript functions, but the syntax is different and white space matters.
-You indent the contents of the function.
+Start at the wall of the file, then indent out 4 spaces to start the contents of the function.
+Here is how you (def)ine it.

 ```python
 def display_name(name):